diegomtzg/CDC-WonderPy/README.md

 The entire API is contained in the folder cdcwonderpy, which is a python package that can be imported from python modules in the base in directory of the repo.
 For example, you could create a new program "wonder_example.py" in the base directory of this repo and should be able to import the cdcwonderpy library.
 See the examples folder for what this could look like.

-To run unit tests, open a terminal in the base directory of the repo and run the command
+To run all unit tests, open a terminal in the base directory of the repo and run the command
 ```
 python -m unittest
 ```

+To run specific tests, run `python -m unittest tests/<testToRun>.py` from the top level directory with the angle brackets replaced with the desired test module.

 To run our client code examples located in the "examples" folder, open a terminal in the base directory of the repo and run the command
 ```